Gender inequality accelerates Japan's rural depopulation

 Traditionally, only men are allowed to touch the poles.
 Women play flutes and drums.

-Kanto practitioners believe that women cannot participate because, according to Japan's Shinto religious beliefs, women's blood from menstruation and childbirth is considered spiritually impure.
+Kanto practitioners believe that women cannot participate because, according to Japan's Shinto religion, women's blood from menstruation and childbirth is considered impure for the purpose of religious rituals.

 Some Japanese women accept Kanto's gender divisions as part of the culture, or simply refrain from criticizing them.
 College student Mayaka Ogawa, for example, says, "We can't really argue against tradition and religious reasons."